moskewcz/boda/INSTALL.md

     [foo needs=bar needs=baz] # this defines a dependency foo that has two sub-dependencies `bar` and `baz` [magiwrapper gen_fn=foo.cc] # uncommon (used only for protobuf related features currently); declares a build-time generated file
-    [SDL2 disable] # used to disable a dependency; it's build stanza will be ignored
+    [SDL2 disable] # used to disable a dependency; its build stanza will be ignored

 A dependency is disabled if it is explicitly disabled with the `disable` option, or if any of its sub-dependencies is disabled.
-If a dependency is *not* disabled, they the contents of its build stanza are added to the makefile.
+If a dependency is *not* disabled, then the contents of its build stanza are added to the makefile.
-In particular, each stanza should add to LDFLAGS and CPPFLAGS to add any need compiler/linker options to find needed header files and to find and link against any need libraries.
+In particular, each stanza should add to LDFLAGS and CPPFLAGS to add any needed compiler/linker options to find needed header files and to find and link against any needed libraries.
-For libraries not expected to be in the default dynamical library search path at runtime, stanza may optionally use mechanisms like `rpath` as an alternative to using LD_LIBRARY_PATH at runtime.
+For libraries not expected to be in the dynamic linker search path at runtime, a stanza may optionally use mechanisms like `rpath` as an alternative to using LD_LIBRARY_PATH at runtime.
 By default, both the `caffe` and `cuda` dependencies use the rpath mechanism.
-The default obj_list has reasonable default paths and options for all dependencies, but these must be manually altered as needed to match the local build environment.
+The default obj_list has reasonable default paths and options for all dependencies, but these must be manually altered as needed to match the local build environment if they are not correct for a given setup.

 One special final stanza named `[objs]` (which takes no options) lists all the object files in boda along with what dependencies each has.
 Files with no dependencies will always be compiled/linked.
 Files that have dependencies will only be compiled/linked if all of their dependencies are enabled.
-Files that are not compiled/linked will cause boda to be missing the features/modes/functionality provided by those files.
+Generally, files that are not compiled/linked will only cause boda to be missing the features/modes/functionality provided by those files, but will not prevent linking.
 In some case, a 'stub' version of a file/feature is provided for use when the dependency is unavailable; usually such stubs simply do nothing and/or emit an error if the needed functionality is used.
 For example:

     [objs]
     ...